Darwin's fox

-Darwin's fox or Darwin's zorro (Lycalopex fulvipes) is an endangered canid from the genus Lycalopex.
-It is also known as the zorro chilote or zorro de Darwin in Spanish and lives in Nahuelbuta National Park, the Cordillera de Oncol, Cordillera Pelada in mainland Chile and Chiloé Island.
-This small, dark canine weighs 1.8 to 3.95 kg, has a head-and-body length of 48 to 59 cm and a tail that is 17.5 to 25.5 cm.
-Darwin's fox displays no key differences between male and female other than the fact that the male has a broader muzzle.
-Males display no territorial behavior and are not aggressive towards other males roaming around their territory.
+Darwin's fox or Darwin's zorro (Lycalopex fulvipes) is an endangered canid from the genus Lycalopex, which is distantly related to wolves and whose members are not true foxes.
+It is also known as the zorro chilote or zorro de Darwin in Spanish and is endemic to Chile, where it lives in the temperate rainforests of Nahuelbuta National Park, the Cordillera de Oncol, Cordillera Pelada, and Chiloé Island.
+It is a small, dark-colored species that is distinguished from other Lycalopex by its shorter legs, broader head, and darker pelage.

-Darwin's fox was first collected from San Pedro Island off the coast of Chile by the naturalist Charles Darwin, in 1834, hence, the name- Darwin's Fox.
-It was long held that Darwin's fox was a subspecies of the South American gray fox (L. griseus); however, the discovery of a small population of Darwin's fox on the mainland in Nahuelbuta National Park, in 1990 and subsequent genetic analysis has clarified the fox's status as a unique species.
-In 2012 and 2013, the presence of the Darwin's fox at Oncol Park, Alerce Costero National Park and the Valdivian Coastal Reserve was confirmed through camera trapping.
+Darwin's fox was first collected from San Pedro Island off the coast of Chile by the naturalist Charles Darwin in 1834, after whom the species is named.
+It was long held that Darwin's fox was a subspecies of the South American gray fox (Lycalopex griseus); however, in 1990, a small population of Darwin's fox was discovered on the mainland in Nahuelbuta National Park and subsequent genetic analysis confirmed that the fox is a distinct species.